On Track with the SCCA

 For beginners and those budget conscious, SCCA road racing offers up Drivers School and Club Race Experience.
 Each of these levels can be done by people with no previous experience, and all you need is an SCCA legal racecar and required driver safety gear.

-Club Race Experience is a series of sprint races (20-30 minutes usually) which allows both licensed racers and total rookies compete against each other in lightly prepared racecars.
+Club Race Experience is designed to give new competitors the opportunity to experience the SCCA.
+CRE is an introductory, low-risk wheel-to-wheel experience which includes coaching.
+It allows both licensed racers and total rookies to compete in lightly prepared racecars.

 For those looking to compete at higher levels - including Regionals, Majors, and the Runoffs - SCCA Drivers Schools are a good place to start.
 Here SCCA instructors will guide you through the procedures and skills you will need to have to continue in SCCA road racing.